 When an ongoing TAFDC client reports they have stopped working, they must apply for unemployment benefits.
 A VC-1 for unemployment compensation must be sent to the client.
 If the client fails to apply for unemployment compensation by the time the VC-1 expires, the case must be closed for Failure to Apply for Other Benefits under Noncooperation.

 EAEDC clients approved for unemployment benefits are ineligible for EAEDC even if the weekly payment amount is zero.

-EAEDC clients who state they are not able to work due to a disability should not be advised to apply for unemployment benefits.
+EAEDC clients who state they are not able to work due to a disability are not advised to apply for unemployment benefits.

 ABAWD work rules remain suspended.
 Clients normally subject to the ABAWD work rules who appear ineligible due to strikes, must not have the strike(s) removed unless the client was legitimately meeting, exempt or had good cause for that strike month.
 If the client has regained eligibility because of the suspension of ABAWD work rules, apply the appropriate exemption to the Work Requirements - FS page and enter a regained reason of Exempt on the ABAWD Clock page for the month for which benefits are being issued.
 If the client does not meet any previously existing exemptions, use ABAWD Rules Suspended (COVID-19) as an exemption in the Work Requirements – FS page.

 The TAFDC Pathways to Work sanction process remains paused and 24- month time limited benefits clocks are not currently accruing months; however, certain clients are required to participate in Pathways to Work and most clients can take advantage of Pathways to Work opportunities.
 You must follow guidance in the TAFDC Pathways to Work book.